edgio-docs/edgio-docs/guides/applications/v7/security/security_applications.md

 [Learn how to redact sensitive data.](/applications/security/managed_rules#redacting-sensitive-data)

+## Origin Signaling {/*origin-signaling*/}

+{{ PRODUCT }} can add custom headers to requests that meet the following conditions:

+-   {{ PRODUCT }} {{ PRODUCT_SECURITY }} generated an alert for the request.
+All other enforcement actions prevent {{ PRODUCT }} from communicating with the origin server.
+-   The request was forwarded to an origin server because it could not be served from cache.

+These custom headers may return any of the following information:

+-   **Known Bot:** Returns `1` if the request was categorized as a known bot.
+Otherwise, returns `0`.
+-   **Bot Score:** Indicates the request's bot score.
+This score indicates our level of confidence that the request originated from a bot.
+-   **WAF Score:** Indicates the request's anomaly score.
+This score is determined by the number of rules that were violated and their severity.

+Set up origin signaling by enabling the `Origin Signal Header` section within the desired Security App configuration and then defining the custom headers that will be included with requests forwarded to an origin.

 ## Order of Precedence {/*order-of-precedence*/}

 The recommended practice is to create a Security App configuration that is tuned for each of your applications.
 This allows you to apply a restrictive security policy with minimal false positives.
 Each Security App configuration's host and URL path conditions determine the set of traffic to which it may be applied.
 If a request is eligible to be screened by multiple Security App configurations, then {{ PRODUCT }} {{ PRODUCT_SECURITY }} will screen it using the first eligible configuration in the list.